pippinbarr/cart253-2020/course-information/outline.md

 Each week will include a short programming activity covering the topic of the week.
 Students will complete the activity themselves alongside a video of the instructor doing the same work.

 ### Tutorials
-Each week will include one hour of tutorial time with the instructor in a tutorial group during the standard class hours.
+Each week will include one hour of tutorial time with the instructor in a tutorial group on Discord during the standard class hours.
 This tutorials will include Q&A about the topics of the week, the activity, as well as any other points of discussion or programming examples needed.

 ### TA support sessions
-Each week will include one hour of live technical support and Q&A with the TA in the tutorial groups.
+Each week will include one hour of live technical support and Q&A on Discord with the TA in the tutorial groups.

 ### Exercises
 Most weeks will include an evaluated programming exercise for students to demonstrate their mastery of the topic(s) covered that week.